ki11men0w/oraddl/README.md

 # oraddl
 Utility for retrieving DDL SQL for all or listed database objects of the specified Oracle database schema.

-The main purpose of the utility is to track changes of database objects in a version control system or to find out differencies between several versions of the same databese schema.
+The main purpose of this utility is to track changes of database objects in a version control system or to find out differencies between several versions of the same databese schema.
 Each database object is stored in a separate file.

 Retrieved SQLs are cleared from insignificant details (eg insignificatn trailing spaces in package sources).
 Also information